 Kimbrough served for more than seven years as a logistics officer under the Special Operations Command and the 101st Airborne, deploying in support of Operation Enduring Freedom.
 Burnett served as a human resources officer in the Special Operations Command – an organization that continually deploys hundreds of soldiers across 10 countries in the Pacific Region – for four years.

 Together they executed yoga poses, run triathlons and 5Ks, and volunteered for the community.
 They launched the Fort Bragg Women’s Mentorship Network, and nurtured each other’s leadership.

 Naturally, they decided to earn their MBAs at UNC Kenan-Flagler Business School.
 Members of the Class of 2019, they lived together at the start of the full-time MBA Program and went on to become rock-star student leaders.

-As presidents of Carolina Women in Business (CWIB) and Alliance of Minority Business Students (AMBS), Burnett and Kimbrough, respectively, run organizations with important missions and are having a significant impact on the community.
+As presidents of Carolina Women in Business (CWIB) and Alliance of Minority Business Students (AMBS), Burnett and Kimbrough, respectively, ran organizations with important missions and had a significant impact on the community.

 Part of those student clubs’ work is hosting professional conferences at the School.

 Kimbrough initiated the first Diversity Conference dedicated to being more inclusive in business.
 The theme was the “art of thinking differently together” and the event focused on coaching, mentoring and sponsoring diverse candidates for graduate school and jobs.